vibueno/TheFreiburgerTimes/README.md

 ## Description
 This project was developed within the frame of the Front End Developer Nanodegree program at Udacity.

+## Live

+For a live version of The Freiburger Times, visit its [GitHub Pages Link](https://vibueno.github.io/thefreiburgertimes).

 ## Libraries
 No libraries have been used for this problem.
 Only pure and direct javascript